fogleman/pack3d/CONTRIBUTING.md

 ]
 ```

 The numbers, expressed in scientific notation, have been shortened for visualisation purposes.
+The very small numbers 6.123E-17 and 3.749E-33 can be safely approximated with 0.

 The Transformation's value represents an affine transformation (for homogeneous coordinates).
 The VolumeWithSpacing's value is the minimum distance between two items in the built-volumn.

 ### pack3d/model.go